arcbtc/where39/README.md

 x5 words for 1 ft<sup>2</sup> accuracy

 # How it works
-Where39 iterates through the BIP39 word list, getting more precise with each word.

 ## 1st word
 First we break the earth into tiles 32/64, 2048 tiles (the amount of words in the BIP32 wordlist).
 We allocate each tile a word, this is achieved by using the earths latitude (180 degrees) and logitude (360 degrees).
 Each tile is 5.625/5.625 degrees.